apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 ~~~~~~~~~~~~~~~~~

 In CloudStack a Nicira NVP setup is considered a "device" that can be added
-and removed from a physical network.
+and removed from a physical Network.
 To complete the configuration of
 the Nicira NVP plugin a device needs to be added to the physical
-network.
+Network.
 Press the "Add NVP Controller" button on the provider panel and
 enter the configuration details.

 .. figure:: /_static/images/nvp-physical-network-stt.png